 Sandy Lane Nursery and Forest School is a Local Authority Maintained Nursery School situated in Orford, Warrington.
 The school, based in an area of high deprivation, serves a predominantly White British community with the majority of our families living in council properties or being tenants of community owned properties.
-In the last three years we have seen an increasing number of families joining us from Eastern Europe.
+In the last three years, we have seen an increasing number of families joining us from Eastern Europe.

 Our school provides term time education for up to 52 FTE (full time equivalent) 3- and 4-year old children and up to 12 FTE 2-year olds per session.
 We provide a limited number of 30 hours places for 3- and 4-year olds.
 In addition, our specialist provision has an intake of up to 12 FTE places.
-Children with SEND (special educational needs and disabilities) who are eligible for 30 hours take their additional hours in our mainstream classroom on a ratio of 1:13, unless the school is fortunate to receive a contribution from the Local Authority towards the cost of additional adult support (EYSENDIF (Early Years SEND inclusion funding).
+Children with SEND (special educational needs and disabilities) who are eligible for 30 hours take their additional hours in our mainstream classroom on a ratio of 1:13, unless the school is fortunate to receive a contribution from the Local Authority towards the cost of additional adult support (EYSENDIF (Early Years SEND inclusion funding)).
 Children access their free entitlement from the term after their second or third birthday and, where possible, rising 3s are admitted.
 The nursery has up to three intakes a year: September, January and April.
-At any time in our 3- and 4-year old mainstream and specialist provision there will be a mix of N1 and N2 children.
+At any time in our 3- and 4-year old mainstream and specialist provision there will be a mix of N1 and N2 children, ie, children placed in year groups according to their age at time of enrolment (for example, as at May 2025, children in N1 will transfer to primary school in September 2026 and those in N2 will transfer in September 2025).
 We also provide breakfast and after school care in addition to lunch club for children eligible for 30 hours.
 To support families and, wherever possible, we offer additional flexible hours and self-funded places in our mainstream 3- and 4-year old provision when numbers on roll allow.